bell345/snakeserver/README.md

 The port that the server will listen on for new connections.
 Defaults to 80.

 #### `host`
 The host that the server will listen on for new connections.
-Defaults to '', a symbolic constant for all local interfaces.
+Defaults to `''` (empty string), a symbolic constant for all local interfaces.

 #### `ipv6`
 A boolean variable indicating whether or not the server should listen using